-Measure how long you need the gutter to be.
-If you have a straight-run gable roof, measure from shingle to shingle, and then add 1/2 inch to each side.
+Measure the total run of the gutter length you need.
+If you have a straight-run gable roof, measure from shingle to shingle, and then add 1/2 inch to each side for a slight overlap.
 For outside corners, measure from corner to corner.
 If you have inside corners, subtract 5 inches.
 This will leave room for the inside box miter.
 To this total length, add 4 more inches to the length—This is for an overlap at the interior joined seam — it will make the gutter stronger in that area.

 Apply gutter sealant where the two sections fit together.
 You need a tight seal so water doesn't leak through.

 Secure the gutters with pop rivets or stainless steels screws at the sides of the joined sections.
 Never put rivets on the bottom because they could cause the gutter to leak.
 Allow the gutter sealant to dry according to the manufacturer's directions.
 Your gutter is now the correct length and ready to install.

 Measure the amount of gutter you need just as you would for metal gutters.
 You need not allow for overlap on vinyl gutters, as the joiners will butt the edges of each gutter together.

 Install your gutters.
 When you get to a seam, simply hang the two gutter sections as close together as you can, butting the ends against each other.

 After installing your gutters, clean each seam using a rag dampened with alcohol.
 Wipe down the inside of a gutter joiner, as well.